dr-zool/matlab/README.md

 By adding parentheses, these two expressions give difierent results: 9 and 7.

 The order in which MATLAB performs arithmetic operations is exactly that taught in high school algebra courses.
 Exponentiations are done flrst, followed by multiplications and divisions, and flnally by additions and subtractions.
 However, the standard order of precedence of arithmetic operations can be changed by inserting parentheses.
 For example, the result of 1+2£3 is quite difierent than the similar expression with parentheses (1+2)£3.
 The results are 7 and 9 respectively.
 Parentheses can always be used to overrule priority, and their use is recommended in some complex expressions to avoid ambiguity.
 Therefore, to make the evaluation of expressions unambiguous, MATLAB has estab-lished a series of rules.
 The order in which the arithmetic operations are evaluated is given in below.
 MATLAB arithmetic operators obey the same precedence rules as those in most computer programs.

-[Precedence	Mathematical operations]
 First:	The contents of all parentheses are evaluated flrst, starting from the innermost parentheses and working outward.
 Second:	All exponentials are evaluated, working from left to right
 Third:	All multiplications and divisions are evaluated, working from left to right